MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Invoke-MgUnarchiveTeam.md

 A team is unarchived once the async operation completes successfully, which may occur subsequent to a response from this API.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaUnarchiveTeam](/powershell/module/Microsoft.Graph.Beta.Teams/Invoke-MgBetaUnarchiveTeam?view=graph-powershell-beta)

 ## SYNTAX

 ### Unarchive (Default)